satyam588/TaskApi/readme.rst

 Installation
 ************

-Please see the `installation section <https://codeigniter.com/user_guide/installation/index.html>`_ of the CodeIgniter User Guide.
+Please Copy and Paste the folder to the server and Change the Database cretentials in database.php which is available inside database Folder.

 *******
 License